made2591/blog.madeddu.xyz/content/post/aws/hal-s3-sns.md

 }
 {{< / highlight >}}

-The keys at the first level provide the set \\(C\\) of specific contexts you want to handle with your grammar.
-Keys of each context provide the set of specific actions \\(A(c)\\) available in the context and the value of each action key is the name of the method to invoke during the AWS Lambda execution.
+The keys at the first level provide the set $$C$$ of specific contexts you want to handle with your grammar.
+Keys of each context provide the set of specific actions $$A(c)$$ available in the context and the value of each action key is the name of the method to invoke during the AWS Lambda execution.
 To create an s3 bucket, follow [this](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) guidelines, then put your JSON configuration file in the bucket.
 You will need the name of the bucket and the of the file in it late to setup AWS Lambda(s).
 Let's create the core Lambda that will execute passed actions.

 #### AWS Lambda: VPC Actions
 I created this Lambda using Python: you can of course working with the other supported language.
 The code is available [in this Github Gist](https://gist.github.com/made2591/6c4c35590831101f203f8b5b26d4e2f9).